davisantos-bit/davisantos-bit.github.io/_publications/2025-revistabgj.md

 bibtexurl: /assets/bibtex/2025-revistabgj.bib

 citation: |
   Moreira Júnior, F. N., Santos, M. D., Tomaz, P. A., Amorin, W. V. & Duarte, A. S. (2025).
-ANÁLISE ESPACIAL DA DINÂMICA DA VIOLÊNCIA E
-  CRIMINALIDADE (V&C):uma abordagem para a área urbana do município de Caucaia-CE.
+Space Analysis of the Dynamics of Violence and Criminality (V&C): An Approach for the Urban Area of Caucaia-CE.
   Revista Brazilian Geographical Journal, 16(1), 73-102.
   https://doi.org/10.14393/BGJ-v16n1-a2025-75960